anatoliansoftwarecommunity/welcome/docs/standard/DOCUMENTATION.md

 ## Documentation Language

-In the beginning we start with English.
+In the beginning, we start with English.
 All documents will be in English.

 ## Global Standards & Rules

-Community have some rules applicable for all members, repositories and projects.
-These rules keep like normal documents in global repository in `./docs/standard` as path.
+The community has some rules applicable for all members, repositories, and projects.
+These rules keep like normal documents in the global repository in `./docs/standard` as the path.
 Like this document. 🙂

 ## License File

-All projects and documents will be protected with MIT license.
-License file has to be in root folder of each project as `LICENSE` file.
+All projects and documents will be protected with an MIT license.
+The license file has to be in the root folder of each project as the `LICENSE` file.

-No need to add license header for every project file.
+No need to add a license header for every project file.

-Sample license is below.
-Please do not forget to update license year as project start year.
+The sample license is below.
+Please do not forget to update the license year as the start year of the project.

 ```txt
 MIT License